-We believe that it is God's will that his people should pray...
+We believe that it is God's will that his people should pray, and not just as individuals who pray but as we are collectively gathered in Christ, it is vital to pray together, collectively as a whole body...
 At all times in the Spirit with all kinds of prayers and requests (Eph 5:18)...
 That we should devote ourselves to prayer, being watchful and thankful (Col 4:2)...
 Being confident in approaching God, because if we ask anything according to his will he hears us (1 John 5:14).

-This term we have taken a break from our regular Small Groups to pray as a church.
-During this time there will be various ways to join us in prayer, whether through gathered events or with resources.
+Since last summer we have been devoted to growing as a church in prayer.
+We have been speaking about it, praying about it, preaching about it and finding various ways to encourage each other in prayer, whether through gathered events or with resources.
 Everyone has been given the excellent little book '5 Things To Pray For Your Church' by Rachel Jones, which is one way we encourage our members to be praying for each other and the various ministries of the church.

 Here is a word on Prayer from Pastor John:

 Don Carson in his excellent book 'A Call to Spiritual Reformation' opens with a question, "What is the most urgent need in the church of the Western World today?"
 There are many answers that people may cite to the question but my own observation drawn from our local church life and from our partnership with like-minded churches and other churches in the Scottish Baptist family is an overwhelming need for churches in our Nation to mobilise their people to become people of prayer.